tyybbi/RekBong/README.md

 - Press FAB (+) to add new plate
     - Insert plate letters (optional) and number
-- Long-pressing a plate in main listview allows user to edit or delete plate
+- Long-pressing a plate in main listview allows user to edit plate information (letters, number and date/time) or delete it completely
 - Settings
     - Sort spotted plates in descending (default) or ascending order
     - Hide letter part from main view, so that only number part of the plate